-Overall, the strategies suggested by young people were primarily focused on solutions or support for individual behaviours such as the provision of information and on legislative responses, for example, the reduction in the accessibility and appeal of vapes.
-Additional important issues such as the impact of broader structural inequalities and the social determinants of health24 alongside the environmental consequences of vaping were not raised.
+Overall, the strategies suggested by young people were primarily focused on solutions or support for individual behaviours such as the provision of information and on legislative responses for example the reduction in the accessibility and appeal of vapes.
+Additional important issues such as the impact of broader structural inequalities and the wider determinants of health (24) alongside the environmental consequences of vaping were not raised.